The WAM Programme

 Willing Able Mentoring (WAM) is a work placement programme which aims to promote access to the labour market for graduates with disabilities and build the capacity of employers to integrate disability into the mainstream workplace.

-Participating employers (WAM Leaders) collaborate with WAM to offer mentored, paid work placements for graduates with disabilities.
-This partnership brings graduates with disabilities and WAM’s network of employers together so that both can benefit from each other - ensuring genuine learning opportunities for all.
+Participating employers (WAM Leaders) collaborate with WAM to offer mentored, paid, work placements for graduates with disabilities.
+This partnership brings graduates with disabilities and employers together so that both can benefit from each other - ensuring genuine learning opportunities for all.

 WAM is unique in that it seeks to engage and support employers in order to simultaneously develop the potential of employers and graduates with disabilities.

-To date, the AHEAD WAM Programme has provided over 350 placements for graduates with disabilities and worked with the following dynamic network of employers:
+Since 2005, The WAM Programme has provided over 550 placements for graduates with disabilities and worked with the following dynamic network of employers in 2020-2021

 We’ve tailored the information on our site to suit our main target audiences so please click the relevant button below to find out more about the AHEAD WAM Programme.

-The WAM programme is funded by the DEASP (Department of Employment Affairs and Social Protection).
+The WAM programme is funded by the Department of Social Protection, Community and Rural Development and the Islands.
+(DSP)